Original Versus Neglect: Perceiving The Real Holy Grail

 Shortly after the original owner drove it off the dealer’s lot he successfully raced it, and that caught Shelby American’s attention so they ended up doing slight modifications to make the car faster, and better balanced.
 It’s still in its “as raced” configuration, and amazingly, it was never hit.
 And there are no signs of rust, neglect or abuse anywhere.

-When a couple of friends bought it from the original owner, it too came with binders of documentation to back up everything—including a very cool picture in Road & Track while it blasted up Pikes Peak with a trail of real, actual road dust kicking up behind it (and no, that dust is not on the car today
+When a couple of friends bought it from the original owner, it too came with binders of documentation to back up everything—including a very cool picture in Road & Track (seen below) while it blasted up Pikes Peak with a trail of real, actual road dust kicking up behind it (and no, that dust is not on the car today).

 The True Holy Grail